nfonjeannoel/TrelloCloneFastapi/README.md

 7. Comments can be added to cards by users who have access to the board
 8. A checklist can be added to cards by users who have access to the board
 9. users can be added as members to card to see card updates
+10. Any activity on the card should be tracked